 The R&D tax credit provided by Internal Revenue Code Section 41 has been the primary federal income tax incentive for conducting research and development activities in the United States since its enactment in 1981.

-Renewed and extended for the calendar years 2012 and 2013 as part of the American Taxpayer Relief Act of 2012, the R&D tax credit provides a direct offset against income tax expenses in an amount equal to a statutorily prescribed percentage (6 to 20 percent) of qualified research expenditures incurred during a tax year.
+Now a "permanent" provision of the tax code, the R&D tax credit provides a direct offset against income tax expenses in an amount equal to a statutorily prescribed percentage (6 to 20 percent) of qualified research expenditures incurred during a tax year.

 We can identify potential qualified research activities to determine if you are a candidate for the R&D tax credit.
 Companies involved with the development of new or improved products, manufacturing techniques or production processes are likely to benefit.